Skip to main content

 Funds borrowed on or after 27 March 2021

-If you borrowed funds on or after 27 March 2021 for your property, interest deductions cannot be claimed between 1 October 2021 and the end of the 2023-24 tax year.
-However, a percentage of the interest can be claimed if you used those funds to acquire a property in 1 of the following situations:
+If you borrowed funds on or after 27 March 2021 for your property, you cannot claim interest deductions between 1 October 2021 and 31 March 2024.
+However, you can claim a percentage of the interest if you used those funds to acquire a property in 1 of the following situations.

-For tax purposes, a property is acquired on the date a binding sale and purchase agreement is entered into (even if some conditions still need to be met).
+For tax purposes, you acquire a property on the date you enter into a binding sale and purchase agreement (even if some conditions still need to be met).

 Refinancing on or after 27 March 2021